otectus/nexus_client/docs/source/extending.rst

     )

-The vector store provider must be an instance of ``pygpt_net.provider.vector_stores.base.BaseStore``.
+The vector store provider must be an instance of ``nexus_net.provider.vector_stores.base.BaseStore``.
-You can review the code of the built-in providers in ``pygpt_net.provider.vector_stores`` and use them as examples when creating a custom provider.
+You can review the code of the built-in providers in ``nexus_net.provider.vector_stores`` and use them as examples when creating a custom provider.

 Adding a custom data loader